orsnaro/Discord-Bot-Ai/README.md

 * add Special events feature to auto meme/quote sender
 * activate one of current special events `FREE PALESTINE 🇵🇸🍉`
-* add command for this event `/wizyawakened` will usually be the command to wellingly call the current event at any time instead of waiting the channel to send post by it self
+* add command for this event `/wizyawakened` (will mostly be the command to wellingly call the current event at any time instead of waiting the channel to send post by it self)
 * fix some bugs regarding reddit post types
 * fix some bugs in `/togglerandom` command also now can toggle special events using it with arg state=2